epearsoe/Coleco-ADAM-SD-DDP/README.md

 Description:

 Emulates ADAM Digital Data Drive (DDP)

 Full Compatibility: Works with all existing ADAMs.
 It bridges the ADAM Tape 6801 to
     the FAT16/FAT32 file system on the SD Card.
 This means no software to install on the ADAM.

 Drive Emulation: Acts as a single ADAM DDP drive.
-Because of hard coded timing in the ADAM the SD DDP
-    block load speed is equivalent to a real DDP.
+Because of hard coded timing in the ADAM the SD DDP block load speed is equivalent to a real DDP.
 The SD DDP is a little faster at fast forwarding and rewinding.

 Disk Selection: The MOUNT button selects which of the "ddp tapes" to use.
 You can browse through the available files using the BACK and FORWARD buttons.

-Disks are Files: These "ddp tapes" are simply files on the SD Card, and can be manipulated as such
-    when the SD card is plugged in to a PC/Mac.
+Disks are Files: These "ddp tapes" are simply files on the SD Card, and can be manipulated as such when the SD card is plugged in to a PC/Mac.

 Existing Disks: Works with .ddp images found on the Internet.
-Put the SD Card in a
 Using a PC or Mac, copy up to 100 files (per directory) to a FAT32 formated SD card.
 These must be in ADAM DDP format commonly found on the web.
 You can find many images at:

 http://adamarchive.org/